-Banks have shifted their securitisation exposures towards lower risk tranches, especially after the implementation of the Basel securitisation framework in 2018 (see Graph 29).
-The higher risk weights in particular for riskier tranches introduced by the framework initially led to an increase in banks' risk weighted asset (RWA) density, consistent with findings from the EU and the UK.
-In response, many banks replenished maturing investments of riskier securities issued pre-GFC with more highly rated tranches that benefit from greater credit enhancement.
+Banks have shifted their securitisation exposures towards lower risk tranches, especially after the implementation of the Basel securitisation framework in 2018 (see Graph 36).
+The higher risk weights for riskier tranches introduced by the framework initially led to an increase in banks' risk weighted asset (RWA) density, consistent with findings from the EU and the UK.
+165 In response, many banks replenished maturing investments of riskier securities issued pre-GFC with more highly rated tranches that benefit from greater credit enhancement.
 Banks' shift to mostly highly rated (AAA) senior tranches likely stems from their lower regulatory capital and their use (to some extent) to satisfy liquidity needs.
-Furthermore, larger American and European banks appear to have reduced securitisation investments as a proportion of their credit exposures in the immediate aftermath of the GFC but began to grow them again recently.
+This trend was confirmed by stakeholders and by further analyses on banks' public and supervisory data; the trend was most notable for EU and UK banks where their exposures to securitised assets shifted towards lower risk weights since the GFC (see Annex 4).
+Larger American and European banks appear to have reduced